iamthaoly/sudoku-ai/README.md

 # SUDOKU AI
-Sudoku solver using OpenCV, Tensorflow/Keras and algorithm X.
+Solve Sudoku FAST and directly from book/paper/app with Machine Learning, Computer Vision, and Algorithm X.

 ## Demo
 Want to impress your friends?
 You came to the right place ;)